tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_create_user_guide.md

 path1: /docnonref.html
 ---

-{: .note}
-Most of this section is currently under construction.
-I'll be finishing it by May 1, 2018.

 Up until this point, we've been focusing on the endpoint (or reference) aspect of API documentation.
 The reference documentation is only one part &mdash; granted, a significant one &mdash; in API documentation.
 You also need to create a user guide and tutorials that cover non-reference topics.
 Reference documentation tends to appeal to more advanced users, while non-reference documentation is used more by newcomers and novices who need the bigger picture and more handholding.

 {% if site.format == "web" %}